 From 2008–14, we worked with Wageningen University in the Netherlands on research to increase our knowledge about primary and secondary colorectal cancer prevention and control.
 The project was funded by Wereld Kanker Onderzoek Fonds and conducted by a research team at Wageningen University.
 For much more on this collaboration, included published research, see our project page.

 We have been in official relations with the WHO since 2016.
 This means that we work collaboratively with WHO to help people reduce their risk of developing non-communicable diseases, including cancer.
-We are seen as a trusted adviser to the WHO, allowing us to influence public health policy at the highest level.
+We are seen as a trusted advisor to the WHO, allowing us to influence public health policy at the highest level.

 World Obesity is a federation of organisations dedicated to solving the problems of obesity.
 One of World Obesity’s initiatives is INFORMAS (International Network for Food and Obesity/NCDs Research, Monitoring and Action Support), a global network that aims to monitor, benchmark and support actions to create healthy food environments.
 It has also developed a Government Healthy Food Environment Policy Index to assess the extent of government policy implementation against international best practice.
 Our NOURISHING framework is consistent with and supports the work of INFORMAS.